devtron-labs/devtron/docs/user-guide/command-bar.md

 | Explore nested options | <kbd>&#8594;</kbd> |
 | Navigate to a screen | <kbd>Enter</kbd> |

-Top-level categories (eg. app, chart, security, global-config) are auto-filled depending upon your location in the devtron dashboard
+Top-level categories (eg. app, chart, security, global-config) are auto-filled depending upon your location in the devtron dashboard.
 You can clear the top-level category to navigate within other category locations.

 ### Steps to navigate to Workflow editor of an app (we’ll use dashboard app for this example)